 2nd March 2021

-What To Expect: First Week Of Invisalign
+What To Expect: First Week Of Invisalign Braces

-Congratulations for joining the Invisalign family!
+Congratulations on joining the Invisalign family!
 We’re so pleased you’ve started your teeth-straightening journey with our professional dentists here in Clapham Common.
-The next step is finding out all about that first week of treatment, and what you can expect to happen – so we’ll go into a bit more detail about that in this post, as well as offering some top tips for caring for your smile during treatment.
+The next step is finding out all about that first week of treatment, and what you can expect to happen – so we’ll go into a bit more detail about that in this post, as well as offer some top tips for caring for your smile during treatment.
 Of course, we recognise that some of our readers may not have yet taken the ‘plunge’, but keep reading – there’s lots of useful information about Invisalign in this post, and it may help you make that all-important decision.

-A new sensation
+Invisalign: A new sensation

 Suddenly going from having nothing in your mouth to constantly wearing Invisalign trays can feel strange at first!
 But like with any brace, it’s a feeling you’ll get used to in time.
 Thanks to their strong acrylic design, your dentist can trim your aligners to fit your gumline comfortably, without damaging them.

-Pop on and off
+Pop on and off your invisible aligners

-Our patients love the freedom of removing their Invisalign – which helps when eating, teeth-cleaning and cleaning the aligners themselves.
+Our patients in Clapham love the freedom of removing their Invisalign clear braces – which helps when eating, teeth-cleaning and cleaning the aligners themselves.
 As most patients need to wear their Invisalign braces 20-22 hours per day, it also means you can have at least a couple without wearing them at all.
 It does take practice to get used to putting them in and taking them out, but your dentist will help demonstrate this to you so you know what to expect.

 Getting used to talking